jonathankeebler/friendos-remote/README.md

 Starters are triggered to run on a specific day at a specific time.
 They are meant to re-engage the user and function much like library modules.
 They can be as simple as saying "Hello, how was your weekend?", and as complex as you like.
 For example, you could hit an API to get a sports score and a second API to get some highlights of the game and say something like "Did you see the big win yesterday?!
 What did you think of the bad call by the referee?"

 Starters can be marked as flippers.
 Flippers will run when a conversation is ongoing, but the user has not responded in a while.
-For example, you could say something like "Anyway, what are you doing this weekend?"
+For example, you could say something like "What are you doing this weekend?"
+We may append a connector word e.g. "Anyways, what are you doing this weekend?"

 **Sample starters/howsitgoing.js**
 ```js